Marjorie Pieper

-She opened 1948 in Kenosha, mainly as a back up for Fern Shollenberger at third base.
-Then found herself on the move again in the midseason, this time to the Chicago Colleens, where she backed up Marge Villa at shortstop.
+She opened 1948 in Kenosha, mainly as a backup for Fern Shollenberger at third base.
+Then she found herself on the move again in the midseason, this time to the Chicago Colleens, where she backed up Marge Villa at shortstop.
 Pieper hit a combined .190 average in 107 games, while collecting a career-high 57 stolen bases.

 Pieper returned to Fort Wayne in 1949, but was sent to the Racine Belles at the end of the year.
 She finished with a low-career .163 in just 69 games, most of them playing at right field.
 She came back to Kenosha in 1950, for a short time, because she was assigned to the Peoria Redwings (1950–1951) before joining the Battle Creek Belles (1951–1952).

 Pieper enjoyed a career year in 1952, when she posted career numbers in average (.253), runs scored (44), runs batted in (47), on-base percentage (.336) and slugging (.382), while leading Battle Creek in home runs (4) and RBI.
 She stayed with the franchise when it was renamed the Muskegon Belles in 1953, her last season.
 This time she played at center field, while collecting a .229 average with three homers and 38 RBI in 92 games.

 Following her baseball career, Pieper taught physical education at the high school and college levels.
 In her spare time, she was an avid golfer.
 In 1988, she became part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honor the entire All-American Girls Professional Baseball League.